Author(s): Christine Anne Scarlis

 Coalition for Refugees from Burma is Washington State based, nonprofit 501 (C) (3) Mutual Assistance Association striving to assist all refugees from Burma to become socially and economically self-sufficient, and become contributing member of the society by accessing educational opportunities, teaching job skills, strengthening family relationships, and promoting and preserving traditional customs.

-Published by the Gulf Coast Jewish Family & Community Services, this 2 page report provides historial timeline, brief description of common methodes of torture, and a synopses of current conditions and pertinent issues related to torture.
+Published by the Gulf Coast Jewish Family & Community Services, this 2 page report provides historial timeline, overview and context, helpful tips foro resettlement workers and mental health providers, information about healthcare in refugee camps, beliefs and customs and more.

 Refugee Families from Burma

 Bridging Refugee Youth and Children’s Services (BRYCS) and the Office of Head Start’s National Center on Cultural and Linguistic Responsiveness (NCCLR) have partnered to create a cultural backgrounders focused on early childhood in Refugee Families from Burma.
 This resource provide general cultural information, while recognizing that every family is unique and that cultural practices will vary by household and by generation.

 Center for Applied Linguistics (2007).
 Refugees from Burma: Their Backgrounds and Refugee Experiences.
 Culture Profile No. 21.

 CIA World Factbook (2009).
 Retrieved March 15, 2010, from